Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 Veterans’ Educational Benefits

-Taxation of Scholarships and Fellowships
+Taxation of Scholarships, Fellowships, and Stipends

 U.S. Citizen or Resident Alien

-A scholarship/fellowship payment received by a candidate for a degree is generally not taxable income to the student if it is used for qualified expenses.
-Qualified expenses are defined by the Internal Revenue Service (IRS) and include tuition and required fees, books, supplies, and equipment required of all students in the course.
+A scholarship/fellowship payment received by a candidate for degree is generally not taxable income to the student if it is used for qualified expenses.
+Qualified expenses are defined by the Internal Revenue Service (IRS) and include tuition and required fees, and/or books, supplies, and equipment required of all students in the course.
 These payments do not need to be reported to the IRS by the student or Illinois Institute of Technology.

 A scholarship/fellowship used for expenses other than qualified expenses is taxable income and includes payments that are used for living and incidental expenses such as room and board (housing), travel, research, clerical assistance, or equipment and other expenses that are not required for enrollment or attendance.